Neck Tension and Jaw Clenching: How Ribcage Position Changes the Whole Loop (and What to Do Next)

 • Long back of the neck, eyes level

-• Jaw unclenched, tongue relaxed
+• Jaw unclenched

 • Ribs feel wide (not flared, not pinned down)